BrennanR/react-clean-calendar/README.md

 # React Clean Calendar [![npm version](https://badge.fury.io/js/react-clean-calendar.png)](https://badge.fury.io/js/react-clean-calendar)

-A number of examples can be found here: [Examples](https://brennanr.github.io/react-clean-calendar/).
+A number of examples and recipes can be found here: [Examples and Recipes](https://brennanr.github.io/react-clean-calendar/).

 `react-clean-calendar` is a light-weight react calendar component that primarily aims to solve the date-math involved in rendering a calendar.
 The component, given a year, month, and 'first day of the week' (eg. traditionally Sunday in